Lecture 1: Depicting Uncertainty

 What is the probability of getting something other than a coin?
 How can we arrive at that number?

 We will use another probability concept called the complement of an event.
 It relies on the characteristics of the sample space and Law of Total Probability.
-Hence, before solving Exercise 2, let us check the below definition.
+Hence, before solving this exercise, let us check the below definition.

 In general, for a given event \(A\), the complement is the subset of other outcomes that do not belong to event \(A\):